-Paneldata allows registered users to collect and save their research-relevant variables in a variable basket.
-These variables can be simply written into a single data set with the script generator.
+Paneldata allows registered users to collect and save variables relevant to their research in a variable basket.
+These variables can be simply written into a single dataset with the script generator.
 The script generator helps you with data management and can save valuable working time.

-Click on the “Register/ log in” to log in to paneldata.org.
+Click on “Register / login” to log in to paneldata.org.

-If you have already registered, you can login in the “User login” area.
-As a new user you can register at “Register here”.
-Once you have logged in successfully, you have access to the variable basket and the syntax generator.
+If you have already registered, go to “user login”.
+As a new user, you can register under “register here”.
+Once you have logged in, you have access to the variable basket and the syntax generator.

 To access the activated functions, click on the button “my baskets”.
 You will be taken to your personal workspace on paneldata.org.

 “My baskets” displays your variable baskets.
-If you click on “Create basket”, you can create a new basket.
+If you click on “create basket”, you can create a new basket.

 When creating the basket, first define the name of the variable basket.
 The name must be lower case to be accepted by Paneldata.
 Optionally, you can assign a label and enter a description.
-You can create a security key via “Security token”.
 Finally, you select the study that you want to use as a database for your research.
 Now click on “Create basket” and your newly created variable basket appears in the interface.

-Now search for your relevant variables on paneldata.org and add them to your individual basket.
+Now search for the relevant variables on paneldata.org and add them to your individual basket.
 For example, you are interested in monthly net household income.
 If you do not know the variable name, you can find the overarching concept using the topic search.
 Click on “paneldata.org” to get to the main page.
 Select the study SOEP-Core and click on “topics” at the top of the page.

 Check the different topics for income-relevant concepts and select “income, taxes, and social security”.

 Browse the topic list and you will reach the sub-topic “income” –> “household income” –> “monthly income”.
 There you will find the variables you are looking for.
 Click on “show all related variables” and you will see the history of variables on the right hand side of the window.